 Math: All students are on an advanced track in mathematics.
-Fifth graders complete one final year of Saxon math.
-Sixth graders move away from the spiral approach and spend a year in a rigorous and comprehensive general math course before moving to seventh grade.
+Fifth and Sixth graders move away from the spiral approach and spend a year in a rigorous and comprehensive general math course before moving to seventh grade.
 Math courses are taught with a top-down approach, keeping in mind where students are headed.
 In seventh grade, pre-algebra curriculum is embedded with pre-AP concepts to provide a strong foundation for future studies.
 The majority of students receive their first high school math credit for level one Algebra in eighth grade, some as early as seventh grade.

 Science: Students have many hands-on opportunities for exploration of science in project-based classes.
 The general science studies of fifth graders provide an introduction to chemistry and living things with an emphasis on botany, including a year-long gardening project.
 Sixth graders study our physical earth (geology, meteorology, oceanography, astronomy), while our seventh graders receive an introduction to biology.
 Eighth grade students receive a unit of credit for physical science, an introduction to chemistry and physics.